daostack/common/README.md

 The `env.json` is to be placed into the root folder of the React Native project.

-The `GoogleService-Info.plist` is to be placed in the `common/Support` folder The `google-services.json` file is to be placed in the `common/android/app`
+The `GoogleService-Info.plist` is to be placed in the `common/Support` folder The `google-services.json` file is to be placed in the `common/android/app/src/staging` and `common/android/app/src/production`

 ### Getting Started from the Common Github Repo